Azure/azure-storage-python/BreakingChanges.md

 - Changed models for better usability.
 Blob & BlobResult classes have been joined.
 ContainerEnumResults => list of Container objects.
 Properties => ContainerProperties.
 BlobEnumResults => list of Blob objects.
 BlobBlock objects are used for specifying information for blocks passed to put_block_list.
 PageList => list of PageRange objects. get_blob_properties double returns BlobProperties object and a metadata dict.
 - Settings objects have replaced all content_*, cache_control, and sequence_number params for applicable APIs.
 Create a Settings object passing in those params and pass it APIs instead of each individual param.
 - list_blobs no longer exposes prefix, marker, max_results, or delimiter.
+- Single-threaded blob download APIs will now download the blob without chunking to improve perf.

 ### Queue:
 - The list_queues operation returns a sequence of Queue objects.
 The sequence returned has a single attribute, next_marker.
 Queue objects contain a name and metadata element.
 The metadata is returned as a dictionary rather than an object.